The 3 stages of sales reporting

 If you're still in this stage, congratulations!
 You have a huge opportunity here.
 You can prevent your company from getting mired—and spending millions of dollars—in stage 2.

 Invest in a simple tool.
 Don't spend hundreds of thousands of dollars on a massive sales reporting stack.
-Close is the perfect tool for companies in this stage (I might be biased, but that doesn't mean I'm wrong).
+Close is the perfect tool for companies at this stage (I might be biased, but that doesn't mean I'm wrong).

 What makes it the perfect tool for companies early in the sales reporting process?
 More than anything else, it generates actionable insights.
 As we'll see in the next stage, companies often pull a ton of data that tells them a lot of things except what to do next.

-“You cannot overestimate the unimportance of practically everything.” ― Greg McKeown, Essentialism: The Disciplined Pursuit of Less
+“You cannot overestimate the unimportance of practically everything.” ― Greg McKeown, Essentialism: The Disciplined Pursuit of Less.

 Close provides activity-driven reporting with the action–quality–conversion (AQC) framework.
 Which means you can prioritize your sales activities.
 Our sales CRM doesn't include a ton of information that you don't need.